PepeBigotes/improvedduckduino/README.md

 <h2>About</h2>

-This is a fork of the "duckduino" tool, which is used to modify the firmware of an Arduino Uno board to make it act like a RubberDucky.
+This is a fork of the "duckduino" tool, which is used to modify the firmware of an "Arduino Uno" board to make it act like a RubberDucky.
 Check out the original version of the [duckduino tool](https://github.com/Lacerda53/duckduino).
 <h3>This improved version counts with:</h3>